 All amounts include the study syllabus and examination costs.
 Literature/books and potential resits of exams (€ 100,- per exam) are excluded.

 Academie voor Coaching en Counselling is registered with the CRKBO, which means that our training courses are exempt from BTW (Dutch VAT).

-The course will start when a minimum of 12 students have enrolled and will be considered full with 16-18 participants.
+The classroom programme will start when a minimum of 12 students have enrolled and will be considered full with 16-18 participants.
+The online programme will start when a minimum of 6 students have enrolled and will be considered full with 10 participants.
 As soon as we have sufficient applicants (at the latest 2 weeks before the start of the course) we will confirm the start.
 In case of too little students, or if a course is full, we will always try to find a solution, for example by postponing the start date a little or by creating a new group (if possible).

 Students are required to attend at least 80% of classes.
 Depending on how many English programmes will run simultaneously to your course, there might be an option to make up for a missed class in a different group.
 This is however up to the discretion of the ACC and our teacher(s) and cannot be guaranteed.

 I have recently completed my first year of the Coaching and Counselling course with ACC and was so impressed I decided to sign up for Year 2.
 The programme exceeded my expectations and our trainer, Arjan van Dijk, was extremely knowledgeable and supportive throughout the learning process, offering just the right balance between theory, interaction and feedback.
 I already feel that I have grown both professionally and personally and am looking forward to enhancing my coaching skills in Year 2.
 The owners and trainers are very hands on and there to support you on your journey.
 I would highly recommended ACC to anyone interested in becoming a coach or looking to strengthen their professional coaching skills.